skip to main content

 The Tester is responsible for testing the game and ensuring that there are no glitches or technical problems.
 Tester’s play a valuable role in ensuring that games are functional, engaging and enjoyable.
 They provide insights on how the game feels to play, and the player experience.

-(NB: It is recommended that you test your game with a person not connected to the build and design of the game – someone fresh will pick up problems that those who understand the game will not!)
+(NB: It is recommended that you test your game with a person not connected to the build and design of the game – someone fresh will pick up problems that those who understand the game will not!).

-Students may enter one of six categories
+Students may enter one of five categories

-• Year 3-6 Scratch
+Year 3-6 Scratch

-• Year 3-6 Open Platform
+Year 3-6 Open Platform

-• Year 7-9 GODOT
+Year 7-9 GODOT

-• Year 7-9 Open Platform
+Year 7-9 Open Platform

-• Year 10-12 Open Platform
+Year 10-12 Open Platform (First and second place acknowledged)

 Open platform

 There are many fantastic game platforms available for teaching and learning.
 We do not wish to limit participants to using just a few.
 You may submit an entry made in any free or free-for-education platform that suits your context, provided it satisfies the criteria outlined in the rules for the challenge.
+Remember that judges must be able to view the game code.

 Scratch